jchatel/quickmail-next-docs/leads/prospecting.md

 # QuickMail's Prospecting 🔍

-QuickMail Prospecting gives you free access to our lead database, allowing you to search and filter prospects directly within QuickMail to quickly find new leads for your outreach campaigns.
+QuickMail Prospecting gives you free access to our lead database, allowing you to search and filter prospects directly within QuickMail.
+You can then add the leads you find directly to your outreach campaigns.

-To use Prospecting, you'll need to install the **QuickMail LinkedIn Browser Extension**, which is required to retrieve lead information from LinkedIn.
+To use Prospecting, you'll need to install the QuickMail LinkedIn Browser Extension, which is required to retrieve lead information from LinkedIn.

 **Note** Currently, most of the leads in our Prospecting database include LinkedIn profiles, making them ideal for LinkedIn outreach.

+## Why Use QuickMail Prospecting?

+QuickMail Prospecting is a free way to find new leads on LinkedIn and add them directly to your QuickMail campaigns.

+QuickMail Prospecting can help you:
+**Find new LinkedIn leads for free** — Search our lead database without needing to purchase leads from a separate prospecting platform.
+**Discover relevant prospects** — Use filters to narrow down leads based on your target audience and outreach criteria.
+**Build your lead list faster**— Find and select prospects directly within QuickMail instead of manually searching for and importing them.
+**Simplify LinkedIn outreach** — Most prospects include LinkedIn profiles, making it easy to find leads you can use for LinkedIn campaigns.
+**Add leads directly to campaigns** — Once you've found the prospects you want, you can import them directly into a QuickMail campaign.

 ## How to Use QuickMail Prospecting?